vuvid/CallidusSampleApp/Readme.md

 # CallidusSampleApp
-> This is a sample managing books app for a fictius book store.
+> This is a sample managing books app for a fictitious book store.

 ## Table of contents
 * [General info](#general-info)